AckerApple/pdfbox-cli-wrap/README.md

 - [Generate Certificates and KeyStore](#generate-certificates-and-keystore)
 - [MAY Need Java Cryptography](#may-need-java-cryptography)

-### Add BouncyCastle into Java Security Extensions
+#### Add BouncyCastle into Java Security Extensions
 BouncyCastle is the big daddy of cryptography libraries, for Java and PDFBox

-> This step is no longer necessary as BouncyCastle is now bundled with pdfbox-cli-wrap.
+> This step is no longer necessary, IN MOST CASES, as BouncyCastle is now bundled with pdfbox-cli-wrap.
->> If you need the old BouncyCastle installation documentation, it can be [found here](https://github.com/AckerApple/pdfbox-cli-wrap/blob/master/README-BouncyCastle.md)
+> If you need the BouncyCastle installation documentation, it can be [found here](https://github.com/AckerApple/pdfbox-cli-wrap/blob/master/README-BouncyCastle.md)
+>> Bouncy Castle is not a registered provider, when errors like the following occur:  java.io.IOException: Could not find a suitable javax.crypto provider

-### Generate Certificates and KeyStore
+#### Generate Certificates and KeyStore
 Get ready to run terminal commands against Java's keytool.
 Fun fun

 > In a terminal command prompt window, run the following in a folder where certificate files can live